ketsueki33/notes-vault/JavaScript/Closures.md

 In JavaScript, a closure is a powerful feature where an inner function has access to the outer (enclosing) function's variables and parameters, even after the outer function has finished executing.
 Closures are created whenever a function is created within another function, and they allow for the encapsulation of state and functionality.

+A **Closure** is the combination of a function bundled together (enclosed) with references to its surrounding state (the lexical environment).

 **Example)**
 ```js
 function outerFunction() {